Stranger than Fiction (Ultra Nate album)

 Stranger than Fiction is the fourth album by singer-songwriter, Ultra Nate.
-This album was released in the USA on April 24, 2001, on the label, Strictly Rhythm after already released in 2000 in Europe and Japan.
+This album was released in the USA on April 24, 2001, on the label Strictly Rhythm after already released in 2000 in Europe and Japan.

 Overview

 This is a concept album where each song is like the chapters of a novel.
-The album also expands beyond her House music repertoire, exploring disco, soul, jazz, folk, and pop rock.
+The album also expands beyond her house repertoire, exploring disco, soul, jazz, folk, and pop rock.
 Includes the hit singles, "Desire", "Get It Up (The Feeling)" (both No. 1 club hits), "I Don't Understand It", and "Twisted".
 The Japanese import version of this album includes two bonus tracks, "Runaway" and a rendition of the Bee Gees hit, "How Deep Is Your Love".